TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/networking/enet_cpsw_tsn_gptp_bridge.md

     \image html gptp_pps_out_scope_capture.jpg **Figure**: Signal captured on oscilloscope

 ## Create a network between EVM and host PC
-EVM and PC has to connected directly as shown below using CAT6 or CAT5 cable.
+EVM and PC has to be connected directly as shown below using CAT6 or CAT5 cable.
 If there is ethernet switch placed in between, make sure the switch is gPTP capable.
   \imageStyle{gptp_topology_pc_evm_pc.png,width:30%}
   \image html gptp_topology_pc_evm_pc.png Local network between PC and EVM